daugaard/external_emulator_reset/README.markdown

 ===============================================
 By Soren Blond Daugaard

-The External Emulator Reset script will monitor an external button on Raspberry Pi and reset all emulators when pressed.
+The External Emulator Reset script will monitor an external button on Raspberry Pi and reset all game emulators when pressed.
+This is for use with a Raspberry Pi that is programmed to work as a gaming console and only has joypad inputs.

+To program your Raspberry Pi as a game console take a look at the RetroPie project (https://github.com/petrockblog/RetroPie-Setup).

 Install
 -------